wp-plugins/events-made-easy/readme.txt

 * Bugfix: default selected town was always the first town when using [events_filterform]
 * Bugfix: make sure the correct scheme is used for admin_url
 * Bugfix: the generated ical link didn't take the author or contact person into account
+* Bugfix: the calendar links now take into account all options for contact person, categories etc ...

 = 1.1.2 =
 * Feature: new placeholder #_RESPSPACESxx for bookings, to indicate the bookings per price for multiprice events